alphagov-mirror/gsp/docs/gds-supported-platform/helm-chart-best-practices.md

 ## Overview

-Guidance for authoring Helm chart's suitable for production deployments.
+Guidance for authoring Helm charts suitable for production deployments.

 ### Use the release name in resource names